 General Functions of the Branches and their Executives include:

-- Advising Council of the opinions of the members relating to association matters;
+- Advising Council of the opinions of the registrants relating to organization matters;

-- Acting as a focus for discussion of association affairs;
+- Acting as a focus for discussion of organization affairs;

-- Organizing the delivery of local professional development opportunities;
+- Organizing the delivery of local continuing education opportunities;

-- Facilitating the efforts of the association to increase public and especially student awareness of the value of engineering and geoscience; and
+- Facilitating the efforts of the organization to increase public and especially student awareness of the value of engineering and geoscience; and

 - Coordinating local meetings and social events.

-Members are encouraged to become active in the affairs of their local branch.
-Important programs that are offered by many branches include career awareness initiatives for elementary students, organization and judging of science fairs for secondary students, mentoring programs for members-in-training or university students, coordination of professional development opportunities for members, and facilitation of technical presentations.
+Registrants are encouraged to become active in the affairs of their local branch.
+Important programs that are offered by many branches include career awareness initiatives for elementary students, organizing and judging of science fairs for secondary students, mentoring programs for trainee or university students, coordination of continuing education opportunities for registrants, and facilitation of technical presentations.